paramraghavan/sparksql-awsglue/help/quick101-spark/spark-modellers-101/spark-emr-101-for-modellers.md

-# Spark on AWS Glue/EMR - Quick Guide for Modellers
+# Spark on EMR Spark/EMR - Quick Guide for Modellers

 ## Why Spark Instead of Pandas?